-Since 2013, UBS (France) S.A. and UBS AG and certain former employees have been under investigation in France for alleged complicity in having illicitly solicited clients on French territory and regarding the laundering of proceeds of tax fraud and of banking and financial solicitation by unauthorized persons.
-In connection with this investigation, the investigating judges ordered UBS AG to provide bail ("caution") of EUR 1.1 billion and UBS (France) S.A. to post bail of EUR 40 million, which was reduced on appeal to EUR 10 million.
+In 2015, UBS (France) S.A. was placed under formal examination for complicity regarding the laundering of proceeds of tax fraud and of banking and financial solicitation by unauthorized persons for the years 2004 until 2008 and declared witness with legal assistance for the years 2009 to 2012.
+A bail of EUR 40 million was imposed and subsequently reduced by the Court of Appeals to EUR 10 million.

-In February 2016, the investigating judges notified UBS AG and UBS (France) S.A. that they have closed their investigation.
-In July 2016, UBS AG and UBS (France) S.A. received the National Financial Prosecutor's recommendation ("réquisitoire").
-In March 2017, the investigating judges issued the trial order ("ordonnance de renvoi") that charges UBS AG and UBS (France) S.A., as well as various former employees, with illicit solicitation of clients on French territory and with participation in the laundering of the proceeds of tax fraud, and which transfers the case to court.
-The trial schedule has not yet been announced.
+In February 2016, the investigating judges indicated to UBS AG and UBS (France) S.A. that they closed their investigation.
+In July 2016, UBS AG and UBS (France) S.A. formally received the National Financial Prosecutor's recommendation ("réquisitoire") which sets forth her recommendation for which facts and offences both UBS entities as well as several former employees should be tried.
+Both UBS entities submitted comments on the réquisitoire.
+On 20 March 2017, the investigating judges issued their final trial order ("ordonnance de renvoi en correctionnelle"), charging UBS AG and UBS France S.A., as well as several former employees with complicity in regarding the laundering of proceeds of tax fraud and illicit solicitation of French residents in France.
+The matter will now be transferred to court and scheduled for trial.

-In 2016, UBS was notified by the Belgian investigating judge that it is under formal investigation ("inculpé") regarding the laundering of proceeds of tax fraud and of banking, financial solicitation by unauthorized persons and serious tax fraud.
+UBS has been notified by the Belgian investigating judge that it is under formal investigation ("inculpé") regarding the laundering of proceeds of tax fraud and of banking, financial solicitation by unauthorized persons and serious tax fraud.